dangthequan/dangthequan/README.md

 ### 💫 About Me:
 #

-🚀 I’m currently working on mobile app & website development for JupViec.
+🚀 I’m currently working on mobile app & website development for a product-based company.

 👯 I’m looking to collaborate on mobile app/website development.